AdguardTeam/PopupBlocker/README.md

 ## Translation

 You can help us with translating Popup Blocker into other languages!
-Our project on [OneSky](https://adguard.oneskyapp.com/collaboration/project?id=124184) is open for public contributions.
+Our project on [Crowdin](https://crowdin.com/project/adguard-applications/en#/userscripts/popup-blocker) is open for public contribution.

 ## Development build